sashalex007/quartz_blog/content/posts/Combo-layer hybrid keymap.md

 What I'm proposing is a hybrid approach.
 The concept is very simple: symbols are mapped on a layer *and* each symbol also gets an equivalent combo (with a pseudo-mod-key).
 How does this work?
 When you type a single `<`, you hit the combo.
 When you type `<=`, you hit the combo for `<` but *keep holding* the pseudo-mod-key and press the `=` key.
 The combo works as expected, but while the pseudo-mod-key is held, the symbol layer is active.

 Why am I calling it a pseudo-mod-key?
 Because it works similar to a dedicated mod/activation key, but the activation of the layer is only available through a combo + holding action.
 Every symbol is mapped as a combo with the same pseudo-mod-key (per layer).
-The timing does take some getting used to, but after a couple of days I've found it to be VERY fast and natural.
+The timing does take some getting used to, but after a couple of days I've found it to be *very fast* and natural with virtually zero misfires.
 This approach also works very well for num layers.

 This neat functionality can be achieved with a parametrized ZMK macro:
 ```